esl-lewis/neutronics_tool/README.md

 # neutronicstool

-Takes beam cycle excel input, displays time series and converts to variety of output formats
+This tool plots the beam current of a neutron spallation source over time.
+It takes an excel spreadsheet as input and converts the data into formats fit for the FISPACT, CINDER and FLUKA simulation packages.